 Improve your home's comfort and save energy and money while doing the right thing for the environment.
 By using energy efficiently in your home, you will conserve valuable natural resources and lessen the environmental impacts associated with fuel production and power generation.
 Follow these simple recommendations:

-OSBORNE - The Hoisington High School wrestling team finished in second place at the Osborne tournament on Saturday.
+SALINA - The Great Bend High School boys' swimming team finished in third place at the Salina meet on Wednesday.

 INDIANAPOLIS - Rarely is Bill Belichick outcoached.
 Tom Brady almost never gets outplayed.

 INDIANAPOLIS (AP) - In this new NFL age of throw first and throw again, it's easy to forget to first rule of football: Defense wins championships.

 INDIANAPOLIS (AP) - Leaving the Kansas City Chiefs is the best thing to happen to Brian Waters in his 12 years in the NFL.

 There's been a reversal of fortunes between Canada and America, and I'm not happy about it.

 BEVERLY HILLS - God bless America, and how's everybody?